 Agricultural Marketing Service, USDA.

-The Agricultural Marketing Service (AMS) of the Department of Agriculture (USDA) is amending the U.S. Standards for Grades of Apples by removing smooth net-like russeting as a grade-determining factor in the U.S. Extra Fancy, U.S. Fancy, and U.S. No. 1 grades for Fuji apples.
-In addition, AMS is removing obsolete references to the location where color standards may be examined and purchased.
-The changes modernize the standards and meet consumer demand by providing greater marketing flexibility.
+The Agricultural Marketing Service (AMS) of the Department of Agriculture (USDA) proposes to revise the U.S. Standards for Grades of Apples by removing smooth net-like russeting as a grade-determining factor in the U.S. Extra Fancy, U.S. Fancy, and U.S. No. 1 grades for Fuji apples.
+In addition, AMS proposes to remove obsolete references to the location where color standards may be examined and purchased.
+The changes will modernize the standards and meet growing consumer demand by providing greater marketing flexibility.

 Start Further Info

 Contact David G. Horner at the address above, or at phone (540) 361-1120; fax (540) 361-1199; or, email Dave.Horner@ams.usda.gov.
 Copies of the proposed U.S. Standards for Grades of Apples are available at http://www.regulations.gov.
 Copies of the current U.S. Standards for Apples are available on the AMS website at https://www.ams.usda.gov/grades-standards/fruits.